lovelysystems/loopback-connector-crateio/README.md

 ## Testing

-To run tests crate must be running.
+To run tests a instance crate must be running on port 4200.

 Simplest way to install and run crate: